detky/PowerArray/README.md

 <b>What does this script changes on the Array prototype?</b><br>
 Nothing, it just add new functions and properties, and only if they were not already used.

-<h2>Short introduction</h2>
+<h2>The basics, short introduction</h2>
 The following examples assumes that the variable "people" contains an array of objects.
-Each object represents a person and have some standard fields (id, name, age, address, etc.) and the function getChilds(), that returns another array of people.
+Each object represents a person and have some standard fields (id, name, lastname, age, address, etc.) and the function getChilds(), that returns another array of people.

 <ul>
       <li><b>To search for people called 'Sherlock' (case sensitive), use:</b><br>